Roland DP-990F Digital Piano SuperNATURAL

 This is good for playing really fast notes.

 The Yamaha has a weightier, firmer key touch

 Dear Mr. Howard,

 Can you give me advice on the Roland DP990F?
-It seems very good and plays very nicely, but is not mentioned in your
+It seems very good and plays very nicely, but is not mentioned in your guide.

 The Roland DP990 is a nice piano.
 It’s one